G99

 Guidance and requirements outlined in Engineering Recommendation (EREC) G99, which is essential for generators connecting to public distribution networks after April 27, 2019.

 Engineering Recommendation (EREC) G99 covers the requirements for the connection of generation equipment in parallel with public distribution networks and is a legal requirement for certain generators connecting on or after 27 April 2019.
-A new EREC G99 standard application form is also now available on the Energy Networks Association (ENA) website.
+Find the EREC G99 standard application form below.
 The information below provides guidance on all aspects of the connection process for compliance with these requirements.
 We require Part 4 of the G99 generator standard application form to be completed at the initial submission stage if your power generating module is rated at 150 kW or greater.

 Are there any exemptions?